The-International-Screeps-Bot/The-International-Open-Source/design.md

 # Data/functional structures

 ## Utils
-- does not contain its own data
+- does not contain any state
 - contains functions/methods

 Utils stands for utilities.
 These are functions that will generally take inputs and provide information in return.